hperez-lab/beer-catalogue/README.md

 The implemented REST API allows different manufacturers to manage their beer catalogue.
 Beer consumers can look up the beer catalogue.

+# Implemented functionalities

+1. Create the data model and the CRUD endpoints for a beers API, HTTP RESTFUL compliant, without the need to persist any information yet.
+2. Add the required persistence/service layer to the defined API.
+3. Let's make this secure.
+4. Add pagination to the collection endpoints.
+5. Include the beer search functionality to the API: users should be able to search by any beer attribute, such as name, type, nationality, manufacturer...

 # Technical decisions